-Further, the Campbell County Public Library System takes seriously its obligation to "pursue the worthy missions of facilitating learning and cultural enrichment."1 Our library system does this by "aid[ing] in the acquisition of knowledge through reading, writing, and quiet contemplation."2 Thus, the community of Campbell County has a rightful expectation that their library be "a place dedicated to quiet, to knowledge, and to beauty."
-Indeed, "a library is a mighty resource in the free marketplace of ideas."
-Never should materials be removed from the Library simply because library administrators "dislike the ideas contained in those books and seek by their removal to "prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion."
-5
+Further, the Campbell County Public Library System takes seriously its obligation to["] pursue the worthy missions of facilitating learning and cultural enrichment."1 Our library system does this by "aid[ing] in the acquisition of knowledge through reading, writing, and quiet contemplation."2 Thus, the community of Campbell County has a rightful expectation that its library be "a place dedicated to quiet, to knowledge, and to beauty."3 Indeed, "[a] library is a mighty resource in the free marketplace of ideas."4 Never should materials be removed from the Library simply because library administrators "dislike the ideas contained in those books and seek by their removal to 'prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion.'"5

 1 United States v.
 Am.
 Libr.
-Ass'n, Inc., 539 U.S. 204 (2003).
+Ass'n, Inc., 539 U.S. 194, 203 (2003).

 2 Doe v.
 City of Albuquerque, 667 F.3d 1111, 1130 (10th Cir.
-2012) (external cita>ons omiBed).
+2012) (cleaned up).

-Given the importance and role of the public library in American culture, libraries have historically held wide discretion to only include materials in their collection which are of "requisite and appropriate quality" that "would be of the greatest direct benefit or interest to the community."
+Given the importance and role of the public library in American culture, libraries have historically held wide discretion to include in their collections "only those materials deemed to have requisite and appropriate quality" and" that would be of the greatest direct benefit or interest to the community."6

-Further, libraries have also had wide discretion to exclude pornography and other sexually explicit material of prurient value from its collections.7 These exclusions are particularly important given the number of minor patrons Campbell County Library serves as a place of learning, wonder, and imagination.
+Further, libraries have also had wide discretion to exclude pornography and other sexually explicit material from its collections.7 These exclusions are particularly important given the number of minor patrons the Library serves as a place of learning, wonder, and imagination.
 A library's interest in protecting its minor patrons from harmful sexual materials is not only legitimate, but compelling.8

-Library materials will not be marked or identified to show approval or disapproval of the contents, nor will items be sequestered, except for the purpose of protecting them from damage or theft or to bring the library into compliance with the collection development policy on Protecting Children from Harmful, Sexually Explicit Material.
+Library materials will not be marked or identified to show approval or disapproval of the contents, nor will items be sequestered, except for the purpose of protecting them from damage or theft or to bring the library into compliance with Policy for Protecting Children from Harmful and Sexually Explicit Material.